Aktualisiert: 20. Aug.

 When you purchase our Jun SCOBY, you will only get the leaflet with instructions.
 Since Jun is still not that popular, we do not offer a Jun Set at this moment.

 If you want to learn more about Jun brewing, then our suggestion is to join our Facebook group.
 There's a reason why we named it "Kombucha & Jun in Europe"

 Those cultures are also very fresh and strong.

 Both are offered at a very reasonable price.
-And although we have specific amounts by which we offer them (10 gr for Milk and 30 gr for Water Kefir grains), in reality if you stop by in person, most of the time you will get more than that, as we usually have a surplus of them.
+And although we have specific amounts by which we sell them (10 gr for Milk and 30 gr for Water Kefir grains), in reality, if you stop by in person, most of the time you will get more than that, as we usually have a surplus of them.